Old Home Place Harts Creek, WV

 Harts Creek Photo Gallery

-You can help preserve a bit of Logan County history by sharing your vintage photos with us.
-If you wish to share a photo with this site, my email address is email@example.com.
+You can help preserve a bit of Logan County history by sharing your Harts Creek vintage photos with us.
+To share a photo, please email it to email@example.com.
 Please note that you must own the photo you are submitting or ensure that no one has a copyright claim on it.
-Preferably, photos of individuals should be no later than the 1970s.
+Preferably, photos of individuals should be earlier than 1980.

 Click on any of the thumbnails to see the full-size images and descriptions.